Introduction:

 In addition to Smedge and Deadline, the Add to render queue function in Mistika VR and Mistika Boutique should be compatible with any other render manager that permits to submit jobs via command line (CLI).
 This is because the runBatch.cfg file permits to define the exact command line to execute for each rnd job, also passing the path to the rnd file and other common parameters in the command line (start frame, end frame, media paths, etc).

-A better way to integrate with other applications is to use Python nodes in Mistika Workflows.
+A better way to integrate with other applications can be to use Python nodes in Mistika Workflows.
 This is a much more powerful and flexible method, but it requires Python programming.

 Support services and trouble shooting: